Epstein guards to skirt jail time in deal with prosecutors - WTMJ

 The two have “admitted that they ‘willfully and knowingly completed materially false count and round slips regarding required counts and rounds’” in the housing unit where Epstein was being held, the letter says.

-The deal would need to be approved by a judge, which could come as soon as next week.
+The deal would need to be approved by a judge, which could happen as soon as next week.
+Attorneys for the guards did not immediately respond to messages seeking comment.

+Sen. Ben Sasse, a Republican member of the Senate Judiciary Committee who has been a vocal critic of the Justice Department’s handling of Epstein’s case, called the deal “unacceptable” and said the public deserves to see a report detailing the prison agency’s failures.

+“One hundred hours of community service is a joke — this isn’t traffic court,” Sasse said in a statement.
+“The leader of an international child sex trafficking ring escaped justice, his co-conspirators had their secrets go to the grave with him, and these guards are going to be picking up trash on the side of the road.”

 Prosecutors alleged that Noel and Thomas sat at their desks just 15 feet from Epstein’s cell, shopped online for furniture and motorcycles, and walked around the unit’s common area instead of making required rounds every 30 minutes.